unisdr/undrr-mangrove/README.md

 make build
 ```

-If you prefer running Docker commands manually, the following commands are available:
+If you prefer running Docker commands manually, the following commands are available

 ### Manual Docker Commands: